 When using lower pressure loads, the 6.5 Swede will have a longer barrel life than the other two cartridges, but that advantage disappears almost completely when higher pressure loads are used.

 So where do we stand with each cartridge?

 With a flatter trajectory and less wind drift, the .260 Remington does have tiny advantage over the 6.5×55 Swede and 6.5 Creedmoor in external ballistics at typical hunting ranges when using typical factory hunting ammo.
 This makes the cartridge a little more forgiving of range or wind estimation errors than the others, but that’s a decidedly small advantage.

 Finally, the 6.5 Creedmoor has very similar ballistics to the .260 Remington and 6.5×55 Swede while fitting more or less in between those other cartridges in terms of trajectory and wind drift.
-However, it can better utilize typically shoot very high BC bullets at a higher velocity than the .260 Remington and 6.5×55 Swede.
+However, it’s better suited for using very high BC bullets (and shoot them at a higher velocity) than the .260 Remington and 6.5×55 Swede.
 While that change does give the 6.5 Creedmoor a slight advantage in terms of trajectory and resistance to wind drift, it does not make an appreciable difference at ranges inside 700-800 yards.

 There is virtually no difference in recoil between the three and they’re all very easy to shoot cartridges that most hunters and shooters should be able to handle with ease.